Application Requirements & Deadlines

 Counseling@Northwestern offers four program start dates per year, typically in January, April, June, and September.
 Applications are now being accepted for the start dates listed below.
 Admissions decisions are made on a rolling basis.

 June 2017 Cohort

 |Priority Deadline||June 23, 2017|

 |Final Application Deadline||July 24, 2017|

 |Classes Start||September 19, 2017|

 We encourage you to submit your application as soon as possible.
 The sooner you submit your application, the sooner you will receive your admissions decision and can begin making plans for your education, potential licensure, and future career.

 Counseling@Northwestern is a highly selective graduate degree program that admits a diverse group of students from an array of academic and professional backgrounds.
-To be eligible for the online masters in counseling program, you must hold a bachelor’s degree from an accredited college or university.
+To be eligible for the online masters in counseling program, you must hold a bachelor’s degree from a regionally accredited college or university.
 While a degree in psychology or human services is preferred, it is not required.

 To complete your application, you must submit the following items within the online application.

 You must submit unofficial transcripts from all postsecondary institutions you have attended, including community college or study abroad programs.
 Unofficial transcripts can be uploaded directly to the online application.